Death Knight Hero Talents — The War Within (11.2)

 Dancing Rune Weapon, you will cast

-Blood Boil once to apply plague copies, and
+Blood Boil once to apply plague copies.
+Beyond this, you will alternate between

 - After